ava-labs/avalanche-docs/README.md

 Conventions:

-- Title case is used in section header.
+- Title case is used in all section headers.
-- All word `Subnet` should have first letter upper cased, excluding the context of a command or logs.
+- All words `Subnet` should have first letter upper cased, except in the context of a command, path or logs.

 ## Search